ericclemmons/mootools-namespace/README.md

 A good example of Javascript namespacing can be found in my tutorial [Making Your Own Growl Widget With Dojo][growl].

+##  Current Limitations

+As Mootools is not yet namespaced (aside from folder structure), I've forked the [Mootools Core][core] and [Mootools More][more] repositories to clean up structure for autoloading & implement namespacing.
+For example, `Fx.Tween` becomes `Moo.Core.Fx.Tween`.  `Element.tween` continues to work, as well as `new Fx.Tween`.

+Remember, this grew out of the need for namespacing within existing enterprise-level code, not for improving upon Mootools' pseudo-namespacing.

 ##  Example 1 - Old & New

 ### Old `Class` (*still works*)